sous-chefs/redisio/README.md

 ### Configure Resource

-The servers resource expects an array of hashes where each hash is required to contain at a key-value pair of 'port' => '<port numbers>'.
+The servers resource expects an array of hashes where each hash is required to contain at a key-value pair of 'port' => 'port numbers'.

 ```ruby
 redisio_configure "redis-servers" do